moutansos/benbrougher-tech/src/pages/posts/why-use-ienumerable.md

 If you have experience with Java, you may be asking, aren't these very much like Java's Streams?
 The answer is they address the same problem, but they don't have the performance limitations or the restrictions that Streams do. `IEnumerable`s are usually just as performant, or even more-so, than their simple foreach counterparts.
 In addition, you may iterate over the collection, not just once like Streams, but as many times as you wish.
 This removes most of the limitations of Streams while retaining the benefits (and using less code overall).

-# Case for IEnumerable #4: Programming to and Interface, Not an Implementation
+# Case for IEnumerable #4: Programming to an Interface, Not an Implementation

 The last and final advantage to using `IEnumerable` over `List` is that by using the `IEnumerable` type, you are programming to an interface and not an implementation.
 This decreases the coupling on the collection underneath and provides a better way to manage collections of data.
 This is widely accepted as a good practice in object oriented coding, that leads to cleaner, easier to test code.
 This is especially true for incoming parameters and return types.
 These are places that should use an interface (not just IEnumerable but interfaces in general), because if the underlying implementation changes, modifications won't have to be made to the consumers of that function or class.